ezsystems/commerce-documentation/docs/guide/search/search_faq.md

  </autoCommit>
 ```

-## When i update prios in eZ backend the changes are not applied to the search index
+## When i update prios in eZ Platform backend the changes are not applied to the search index

 Currently when editor changes the Location Priority in the backend, this one is not automatically indexed in solr.